veltman/gifs/README.md

 Interactive visualizations are cool, but sometimes a gif or a video tells the story pretty well by itself.
 Gifs have the advantage of being easy to save, easy to share, and easy to view on pretty much any device.

-Even if you're going to publish a whole interactive shebang, odds are you'll want something like a gif for social sharing or for demonstrating particular aspects of the data.
+Even if you're going to publish a whole interactive whatever, odds are you'll want something like a gif for social sharing or for demonstrating particular aspects of the data.

 The current state-of-the-art for rendering a gif from your in-browser animation still mostly seems to be screen capture, which is easy but not very repeatable or configurable.
 I was curious to explore other options.